shawnritchie/interview-accountapi-master/README.md

 design makes use of one time use channel seeing it closes the channel once the results are posted.
 - Test for race conditions / potential deadlock in the builders especially the list builder using shared state for page traversal
 - Do further testing especially on the Request method for each of the API as it wasn't tested as extensively as the UnsafeRequest
+- Investigate if some validation which currently are throwing runtime exceptions can be handled as compile time errors by diving deeper into the go type system.

 ## Production Ready TODO
 - [ ] Exponential Backoff https://api-docs.form3.tech/api.html#introduction-and-api-conventions-timeouts-rate-limiting-and-retry-strategy